top of page

 各位觀眾 四條煙

 各位 Everyone; 觀眾 Audience; 四 Four; 條 Classifier of things that are long and thin; 煙 Cigarette.
-This is a famous line from movie "賭聖 All for the Winner".
-"Cigarette" here refers to "Ace".
-In a game of Five-card stud, 4 aces is one of the highest ranking hand.
-So it is a phrase to mean that one is using ones trump card in a flashy manner.
+It is a famous line from the movie "賭聖 All for the Winner".
+In the context of the movie, "煙" (cigarette) refers to "Ace" in a game of Five-card stud, where having four aces is one of the highest ranking hands.
+The phrase is used to express the idea of using one's trump card or secret weapon in a flashy or impressive manner, often to gain an advantage over one's opponents.
+The phrase has become a popular cultural reference in Chinese-speaking communities, and is often used to describe someone who is showing off or using their strengths in an impressive way.

 =